rchakode/hugo-mx-gateway/README.md

 # Overview
 In a nutshell, `hugo-mx-gateway` provides a RESTful POST endpoint for static contact/demo request pages.
 It's a simple, yet a powerful tool built for this only-designated purpose.

-**This project is at its early open source life, but with a production deployment.
-The documentation is still being refining (notably for wording and typos).
-Contributions is any form (code/docs/ideas...) are welcomed.**
+**This project is derivated from a development already in production.
+The documentation may still contain misspellings or typos.
+Contributions in any form (code/docs/ideas...) are welcomed.**

 ![](hugo-mx-gateway-architecture-overview.png)